-- A small amount of basic quota share arrangements that exist on a legacy part of the health insurance portfolio and are taken into account in the technical provisions; and - The FinRe treaties which consist of one cash-based treaty and ten cashless treaties.
+- A small amount of basic quota share arrangements that exist on a legacy part of the health insurance portfolio and are taken into account in the technical provisions; and - The FinRe treaties which consist of twelve cashless treaties.
 Under SII, the financing income received from the treaties are included in the balance sheet assets while the corresponding deficit balance is recognised as a liability on the balance sheet.
 The treaties extend past the contract boundaries of the underlying policies and consequently part of the deficit balances and recoverable are apportioned to the technical provisions with the remainder included in reinsurance payables.